 When I mention metadata to my clients, I can often see their eyes glaze over.
 I can understand why; it’s a bit geeky and not an exceptionally creative or exciting topic.
 Even the definition from the Merriam Webster Dictionary scream boring: meta·da·ta noun plural but singular or plural in construction -ˈdā-tə, -ˈda- also -ˈdä- – data that provides information about other data

 That is not helpful.
 Let’s try a more useful definition.
 Metadata is a secondary, hidden, layer of descriptive information embedded into a digital file.
 Metadata can be attached to any file, and have extra information that is specific to that type of file.
 So a Word document may have a company or organization name, the network server name or document versions and revisions, while an mp3 music file may have the band information, song name, and even the CD cover image.
 Photographers may be aware of metadata under the name EXIF, which is embedded into most digital photos.
-EXIF data provides extensive information on camera hardware, and camera settings such as lens aperture and shutter speed.
+EXIF data provide extensive information on camera hardware and camera settings such as lens aperture and shutter speed.

 I doubt there are many artists or musicians today that don’t have digital versions of their work, whether on their own website, Flickr, or Facebook.
 Even sculptors and architects will photograph their work and place those digital photos on the web.
 Unfortunately, once the digital version of any work makes it to the Internet, it is available for the public to use.